 Stock Options.
 The plan administrator determines the exercise price for a stock option, within the terms and conditions of the 2013 plan, provided that the exercise price of a stock option generally cannot be less than 100% of the fair market value of our common stock on the date of grant.
 Options granted under the 2013 plan vest at the rate specified by the plan administrator.
 The plan administrator determines the term of stock options granted under the 2013 plan, up to a maximum of 10 years.
-Unless the terms of an option holder's stock option agreement provide otherwise, if an option holder's service relationship with us, or any of our affiliates, ceases for any reason other than disability, death or cause, the option holder may generally exercise any vested options for a period of three months following the cessation of service, except that, under our form of option agreement, the option holder may exercise any vested options for a period of 12 months following cessation of service due to retirement (i.e., termination without cause or resignation upon or after reaching age 59 1⁄2).
+Unless the terms of an option holder's stock option agreement provide otherwise, if an option holder's service relationship with us, or any of our affiliates, ceases for any reason other than disability, death or cause, the option holder may generally exercise any vested options for a period of 12 months following the cessation of service, except that, under our form of option agreement, the option holder may exercise any vested options age 59 1⁄2).
 The option term may be extended in the event that exercise of the option following such a termination of service is prohibited by applicable securities laws or our insider trading policy.
 If an optionholder's service relationship with us or any of our affiliates ceases due to disability or death, or an optionholder dies within a certain period following cessation of service, the optionholder or a beneficiary may generally exercise any vested options for a period of 12 months in the event of disability and 12 months (18 months for options granted prior to September 2016) in the event of death.
 In addition, under our form of stock option agreement, options will accelerate in full upon the optionholder's termination due to death or disability.
 In the event of a termination for cause, options generally terminate immediately upon the termination of the individual for cause.
 In no event may an option be exercised beyond the expiration of its term.

 Restricted Stock Unit Awards.
 Restricted stock unit awards are granted pursuant to restricted stock unit award agreements adopted by the plan administrator.
 Restricted stock unit awards may be granted in consideration for any form of legal consideration.
 A restricted stock unit award may be settled by cash, delivery of stock, a combination of cash and stock as deemed appropriate by the plan administrator, or in any other form of consideration set forth in the restricted stock unit award agreement.
 Additionally, dividend equivalents may be credited in respect of shares covered by a restricted stock unit award.
 Except as otherwise provided in the applicable award agreement, restricted stock units that have not vested will be forfeited upon the participant's cessation of continuous service for any reason.
-Our form of restricted stock unit award agreement provides if the holder's service relationship with us, or any of our affiliates, ceases for any reason other than due to disability or death, all restricted stock units not vested as of the date of termination will be forfeited.
-If a holder's service relationship with us, or any of our affiliates ceases due to disability or death, restricted stock units will accelerate in full upon such termination.
+Our form of restricted stock unit award agreement provides if the holder's service relationship with us, or any of our affiliates ceases due to disability or death, restricted stock units will accelerate in full upon such termination.